BioAnalyticResource/ePlant_Plant_eFP/README.md

 # ePlant Plant eFP

 The ePlant Plant eFP is a tissue expression API provided by the [Bio-Analytic Resource for Plant Biology (BAR)](https://bar.utoronto.ca/) from the University of Toronto.
-This tool will provide tissue expression data corresponding with one of the listed [compendiums](./compendiums).
+This tool will provide visualized tissue expression data corresponding for Arabidopsis thaliana with one of the listed [compendiums](./compendiums).

 ## Getting Started